 Called bonds, tendered bonds, and sinking fund payments.

-Mortgage loans where:
+Mortgage loans where the realized gains (losses) more predominantly reflect interest-related changes.
+By default, mortgage loans that meet any of the following criteria shall not be considered to reflect interest-related losses.
+Realized gains (losses) from mortgage loans with these characteristics shall be reported in the AVR:

+Any mortgage loan sold/disposed with an established valuation allowance under SSAP No. 37, or

-Interest is NOT more than 90 days past due, or
+Interest is more than 90 days past due, or

-The loan is NOT in process of foreclosure, or
+The loan is in process of foreclosure, or

-The loan is NOT in course of voluntary conveyance, or
+The loan is in course of voluntary conveyance, or

-The terms of the loan have NOT been restructured during the prior two years.
+The terms of the loan have been restructured during the prior two years.

 Additional Provisions for Including/Excluding Gains (Losses) from IMR: